 You need to be careful about balancing your client's requests and what you've actually been hired to do.
 Scope creep is when clients ask you to do things that you haven't technically been paid for–and it can be a real buzz kill.

 It starts off innocent enough.
 “Hey Candice, can you make this phone call for us?”
-But it can quickly spiral into a long list of “can you do this?” – and you haven't been paid for it.
+But it can quickly spiral into a long list of “Can you do this?” – and you haven't been paid for it.

 Make sure your contract outlines EXACTLY what work you're doing for your client–and note an hourly rate for additional work OUTSIDE of what you've been contracted to do.